thinkum-contrib/kompozer-svn/patches/README.txt

   * fixed: hiding the rulers improves speed and reliability
   * fixed: bug in the vertical ruler that causes Nvu/KompoZer to be stuck in 'source' mode
   * TODO : design 'properties' boxes for <object>, <script> and <div>
+  * fixed: the markup cleaner doesn't remove empty blocks if they have an ID attribute
-  * TODO : bug fixing in the Markup Cleaner (cf. Charles Cooke + empty id/class attributes)
+  * TODO : some bug fixing in the Markup Cleaner (cf. Charles Cooke)
   * TODO : remember choices in the Markup Cleaner
-  * TODO : opening two tabs and right-click > refresh on the first one crashes Kz 0.7x (this was a regression :-/)
+  * TODO : opening two tabs and right-click > refresh on the first one crashes Kz 0.7x (this is a regression :-/)
   * TODO : the tabeditor does not remember the 'block outlines' pref
   * TODO : no more freeze after joining cells in a table (http://forum.nvudev.org/viewtopic.php?p=15271#15271)
   * TODO : no more freeze when getting back from source mode (http://forum.nvudev.org/viewtopic.php?t=4440)
-  * TODO : no more freeze when dragging a layer above over the toolbar (http://forum.nvudev.org/viewtopic.php?p=15278#15278)
+  * TODO : no more freeze when dragging a layer over the toolbar (http://forum.nvudev.org/viewtopic.php?p=15278#15278)
   * TODO : better <iframe> support
-  * TODO : new 'made with KompoZer' icon hosted on SourceForge.net
+  * fixed: new 'made with KompoZer' icon hosted on SourceForge.net
+  * fixed: the toolbars can be customized without having to relaunch KompoZer
-  * TODO : reorganize toolbars (one 'format' toolbar + one 'inline styles' toolbar)
+  * added: reorganize toolbars (one 'format' toolbar + one 'inline styles' toolbar)
+  * added: the main toolbar now has Undo/Redo buttons

   CSS Editor
   * added: 'Edit selector' dialog in the CSS editor
   * fixed: a few bugs in the 'background' tab (opacity, background-position)
-  * fixed: small UI bug in the 'border' tab
+  * fixed: some UI bugs in the 'border' tab + 'thin/medium/thick' values in the 'width' dropdown lists
-  * added: spin buttons in the 'box' tab
+  * added: spin buttons in the 'box' tab + 'auto' value in the 'margin' dropdown lists
-  * modified: no more 'expert' mode in the CSS editor
+  * modified: the CSS editor is now always in 'expert' mode
+  * modified: the 'new style rule' dialog has been redesigned for less confusion
   * modified: -100px on the CSS editor window width :-)
   * modified: single window for all inline styles
   * TODO : classes and inline styles should be applied to the first container (http://www.nvu-composer.de/forum/viewtopic.php?p=7675#7675)
   * added: in the status bar, tags are written in italic if they have inline styles

   Site Manager
-  ? fixed: (Linux) when no browser is available by default, ask user to choose one ? added: external application support
+  * TODO : (Linux) when no browser is available by default, ask user to choose one
+  * TODO : external application support
-  ? added: dual local/remote view (eases publishing with external apps) ? added: option to init the filepicker on the current document's directory instead of the last open directory
+  * TODO : dual local/remote view (eases publishing with external apps)
+  * TODO : option to init the filepicker on the current document's directory instead of the last open directory
-  * TODO : more file types (html, css, text, images, media) with user-defined file extensions ? fixed: file types are now consistent in all filepickers
+  * TODO : more file types (html, css, text, images, media) with user-defined file extensions
+  * TODO : file types are now consistent in all filepickers
   * TODO : shows the last open file on startup
-  * NOTA : this site manager is already part of Mozilla Composer 2
+  * NOTE : this site manager will be part of Mozilla Composer 2